Gene LeBell: Milo Savage match

 In 1963, LeBell became involved with a challenge by boxer and writer Jim Beck to the practitioners of Japanese martial arts.
 Beck claimed that a boxer could defeat any martial artist in a straight fight and offered $1000 to anyone who could prove otherwise.
 Beck engaged in abundant trash-talk, but revealed a very limited knowledge of martial arts, seemingly mistaking judo for karate.

 Encouraged by Ed Parker, LeBell accepted the challenge and travelled to Salt Lake City to meet Beck.
-To his surprise, he learned his opponent would not be Beck but a higher regarded boxer, Milo Savage, who also had a background in amateur wrestling.
+To his surprise, he learned his opponent would not be Beck but another boxer, journeyman Milo Savage, who LeBell claimed also had a background in amateur wrestling.
 An agreement was reached for the match to last five rounds, each lasting three minutes.
 The boxer's side demanded a stipulation in which the smaller and older Savage (Savage was 39 while LeBell was 31 at the date of the fight) could use any type of punch, while the judoka could not kick, in the apparent belief LeBell was a karateka.
 An additional stipulation prevented LeBell from attempting tackles or takedowns under the waist.
 In return, Savage offered to wear a judogi.
 On the day of the match, Savage appeared wearing a karategi instead, much tighter and harder to grab.
 The Savage camp claimed they did not know the difference.
-Also, according to LeBell and other sources, Savage's gloves contained brass knuckles and he had greased up his gi with vaseline to make gripping it more difficult.
+According to LeBell and other sources, Savage's gloves allegedly contained brass knuckles and his gi was greased with vaseline to make gripping it more difficult.
 The unusual stipulations convinced LeBell the Savage camp, far from being ignorant about martial arts, had trained Savage in judo in order to defend against LeBell's throws.